United Fund Community Initiatives

 Getting Ahead is step 2 in a 3-step process to become a Bridges Community.
 People in poverty who take Getting Ahead Classes become investigators in their own efforts to lift their families out of poverty.
 We will continue to work with individuals after their 18 sessions of Getting Ahead to encourage them on their path to stability.
 To learn more click here

-By calling this simple number, this board and community sponsored initiative connects residents of Huron County to resources and programs.
+By simply dialing 2-1-1, this board and community sponsored initiative connects residents of Huron County seeking assistance, to resources and programs.
 To learn more click here